dadkakdead/MyBoss/README.md

 3. If issue is gone, it's a lucky day

 ## Farewell ##
-I would be happy to hear any feedback/news about how you use **ntOrgchart** in real life.
+I would be happy to hear any feedback/news about how you use **MyBoss** in real life.
 Feel free to write me at devrazdev@gmail.com.
 Thank you.

 [think-cell]: <https://www.think-cell.com/en/>